Type of Chickens That Lay Colored Eggs (Blue, Green, Pink, Brown)

 Aseel is notorious for his pugnacity.
 When the baby chicks are only a few weeks old or mature, they frequently fight to the death.
 Hens can be quite aggressive toward one another, too.

-Furthermore, there are hen-feathered Asil (Aseel), understood as Madaroo; we find this in different colors, but the roosters come in hen-colored feathers, have little sickle feathers throughout the tails, or miss the big hanging feathers mostly on the saddle.
+There are hen-feathered Asil (Aseel), understood as Madaroo; we find this in different colors, but the roosters come in hen-colored feathers, have little sickle feathers throughout the tails, or miss the big hanging feathers mostly on the saddle.
 It’s a very rare wide range.

 The hens aren’t good layers, but they are excellent sitters.
 Laying varies depending on the Asil variety; small Asils are poor-laying birds.
 They occasionally lay only 6 eggs yearly, whereas the larger Asils lay approximately 40-50 light-brown eggs yearly.